Purifying Shampoo: Investigating Shampoo's Heuristics by Decomposing its Preconditioner: Acknowledgments

 \section{Acknowledgments}

 We thank Anna Cai, Parameswaran Raman, and Ke Sang for their in-depth review of the paper.
 We are grateful for insightful discussions with Ganesh Ajjanagadde, Rohan Anil, Anna Cai, Rong Jin, Jihao Andreas Lin, Bruno Mlodozeniec, Vinay Rao, Isaac Reid, and Xingyu (Alice) Yang.
 We also acknowledge managerial support from Yuchen Hao, Guna Lakshminarayanan, Maxim Naumov, Sandeep Parab, Chunqiang Tang, and Lin Xiao.
+Lastly, we thank the anonymous reviewers for their productive feedback and suggestions of experiments and Kyunghun Nam and Yushun Zhang for pointing out minor errors in a preprint of this work.

 Runa Eschenhagen is supported by ARM, the Cambridge Trust, and the Qualcomm Innovation Fellowship.
 Richard E. Turner is supported by Google, Amazon, ARM, Improbable and an EPSRC Prosperity Partnership (EP/T005386/1) and the EPSRC Probabilistic AI Hub (EP/Y028783/1).

-\section{Connecting full-matrix Adagrad to the Fisher}
+\section{Connecting full-matrix AdaGrad to the Fisher}

 We can also consider a more general class of preconditioned stochastic gradient methods with other choices of $\mC_t$ and $p > 0$ that update the parameters at each iteration $t$ by \Cref{eq:PGD}.
 For example, one could choose $\mC_t$ as approximations of the Hessian $\nabla^2 \gL(\vtheta)$ via subsampling or secant approximation with $p = 1$, which yields the class of \textit{stochastic Newton} or \textit{quasi-Newton} methods \citep{keskar2016adaqn,bollapragada2018progressive,berahas2020quasi,goldfarb2020practical}.
 Another common choice is the Fisher information matrix $\mF_t = \E_{\hat{\vy} \sim f_{\vtheta}(\vx), \vx \sim p_\gD(\vx)} \big[\nabla_{\vtheta} \ell(f_{\vtheta}(\vx), \hat{\vy}) \nabla_{\vtheta} \ell(f_{\vtheta}(\vx), \hat{\vy})^\transpose\big]$, which yields the \textit{natural gradient} or, for common loss functions, \textit{generalized Gauss-Newton method} with $p = 1$ \citep{amari1998natural,martens2014new}.
 A summary of different methods is provided in \citet{bottou2018optimization}.